 At its creation time, the only communication partner of a component is its immediate parent.
-The parent can be reached via interface returned by Env::parent().
+The parent can be reached via interface returned by $env() \rightarrow parent()$.

 Genode Parent announce

 Announce service to the parent method template

 Template argument

-ROOT_INTERFACE typename
+R00T_INTERFACE typename

 Argument

-service_root Capability<root_interface> const & Root capability</root_interface> S.
+service_root Capability<root_interface> const Root capability</root_interface> t &

 Details

-The type of the energified convice reat conchility match w ille an intenface that more deal
+The type of the energified convice root emphility match with an interface that more days